AXS TV: HDNet Movies

 HDNet Movies was launched in January 2003 as a spin-off of HDNet (now AXS TV).
 The network features theatrically released films and documentaries, which are presented in high definition and without commercial interruption or editing for content.
 Programming showcases a wide variety of films including Academy Award winners, action films, scifi films, and westerns.
 It regularly features special, hosted movie events such as And The Oscar Goes To...
 Presented by Richard Roeper, Totally 80s Month with Judge Reinhold and Rob Zombie's 13 Nights of Halloween.

 HDNet Movies is available nationally on Dish, DirecTV, Verizon Fios and AT&T U-verse; regionally on cable providers such as Charter Spectrum, Service Electric, Suddenlink Communications, Time Warner Spectrum, and SureWest; and on the streaming service Sling TV.

 Canadian carriage

-In the fall of 2006, HDNet became available in Canada on Rogers Cable, Bell Satellite TV and Cogeco Cable; Shaw Cable began carrying the network in April 2007.
-The network would dropped by Bell and Rogers upon its relaunch as AXS TV.
+In the Fall of 2006, HDNet became available in Canada on Rogers Cable, Bell Satellite TV and Cogeco Cable; Shaw Cable began carrying the network in April 2007.
+The network would be dropped by Bell and Rogers upon its relaunch as AXS TV.

 After Anthem purchased AXS TV, the channel became a sister to its domestic channels Fight Network, GameTV, and Game+.
-In August 2020, GameTV added an AXS TV on GameTV block on weekend afternoons, featuring programs from the network.
+AXS TV has since syndicated some of its original programming to these sister networks.
 In December of that year, AXS reached a new carriage deal with Bell TV, including its Bell Fibe TV services and over-the-top services Alt TV and Virgin TV.